F0ra/style-transfer/README.md

 </p>

 <p>
-using random noise with lumina transfer from style image initialization in left transfer and content image with flipped (lumina transfer from style_image) initialization in right:
+using random noise with lumina transfer from style image initialization in left and content image with flipped (lumina transfer from style_image) initialization in right:
 <img src="examples/ex2aSmall.png" width="950"/>
 </p>

 <p>
-using random noise with lumina transfer from style image initialization in left transfer and content image with flipped (lumina transfer from style_image) initialization in right:
+using random noise initialization of content/style transferred image with mask and default style layers weights:
 <img src="examples/ex3.png" width="950"/>
 </p>